Bradycardia: Acute or unstable

 If a person is unstable, the initial recommended treatment is intravenous atropine.
-Doses less than 0.5 mg should not be used, as this may further decrease the rate.
-If this is not effective, intravenous inotrope infusion (dopamine, epinephrine) or transcutaneous pacing should be used.
+Doses less than 0.5 mg should not be used, which may further decrease the rate.
+If this is ineffective, intravenous inotrope infusion (dopamine, epinephrine) or transcutaneous pacing should be used.
 Transvenous pacing may be required if the cause of the bradycardia is not rapidly reversible.
+Methylxanthines like theophylline and aminophylline are also used in the treatment of acute bradycardia due to sinus node dysfunction (SND).

 In children, giving oxygen, supporting their breathing, and chest compressions are recommended.